PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

-methods often stipulate their advantage over existing ones by comparing their generalization performance on publicly available datasets with known characteristics (number of classes, independence of samples, actual presence of information of interest, etc).
+methods often stipulate their advantage over existing ones by comparing their generalization performance on publicly available datasets with known characteristics (number of classes, independence of samples, actual presence of information of interest, etc.).
 Therefore, generalization performances presented in statistical learning publications are usually high enough to obliterate even a slight chance that they could have been obtained  simply by chance.
 For example, those classifiers trained on MNIST_ dataset of